 Hi-tech vs Low-tech for Successful + Interactive Museum Exhibit Design

-What are the secret ingredients that go into making a museum exhibition, exciting, interesting, accessible, thought provoking, yet still enjoyable for everyone from 2 to 102?
+What are the secret ingredients that go into making a museum exhibition, exciting, interesting, accessible and thought provoking?
+Furthermore still enjoyable for everyone from 2 to 102?
 Sorry if you fall outside these parameters…

 I liken it to an old newspaper which is just black text all over the page compared to a glossy magazine with colour, imagery and funky styled text that creates eye catching copy.
 This kind of interpretation really invites the visitor to learn something about what they are looking at or the subject matter.